fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 # => nil
 ```
 #### What are class variables?
 Why is it not recommended to use them? *
 A class variable is a variable scoped at the class level.
 It can be identified by the `@@` symbols preceding the variable name and is *initialised when the class is evaluated by Ruby.
-Class variables are accessible to both class and instance methods, regardless of where a class variable is defined*.
+Class variables are accessible to both class and instance methods, regardless of where a class variable is defined (though class variables are generally defined at the class level)*.

 They can be useful when tracking data that is not linked to the state of objects, but can prove problematic for the fact that all instances of the class where the class variable was defined (and subclasses of that class, and objects instantiated from those subclasses) share a single copy of that class variable, meaning that any change to the class variable across any of those classes or objects will mean that change will be reflected across all of the subclasses and objects instantiated from the class and subclasses.